SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 TOP |

-- There is little required to maintain the backstay plate.
+- There is little required to maintain a backstay chain plate.
 Don't let the seal leak where it penetrates the transom.

 That being the case, water will flow under the cockpit, fill the scoop